ramhejazi/seylan/README.md

 # seylan
-`seylan` is a small and fast video streamer which utilitizes `yt-dlp` and `ffmpeg` for re-streaming video streams.
+Fast and simple audio and video streamer which utilitizes `yt-dlp` and `ffmpeg` for re-streaming media streams.

+`seylan` works as an accelerator middleware between the source of media streams and media player.

+Regular HLS streams found in m3u files, and all the sources that yt-dlp supports, including youtube videos and twitch streams, are supported.

+## Why
-There are several options for re-streaming (`streamlink`, `tvheadend`) and watching IPTV streams (`mpv`, `vlc`), but if you happen to use these programs you will notice that there is a delay for certain streams.
-It's because some servers are slow to produce/serve m3u files and it takes time to analyze the available formats and selecting the target format and this makes switching between the streams an annoying experience, especially on slow networks.
+There are many great softwares available for re-streaming and watching IPTV streams (like `streamlink`, `tvheadend`, `mpv` and `vlc`), but if you happen to use these programs for playing you will notice that for some streams there is a long delay before stream starts to play.
+It's because some servers are slow to produce/serve m3u files and it takes time to analyze the available formats and this makes switching between the streams an annoying experience, especially on slow networks.

-`seylan` tries to facilitate this problem by getting the streams' data and caching the target formats.
+`seylan` tries to facilitate this problem by getting the streams' metadata and caching formats.
-The program uses `yt-dlp` for getting the available formats and `ffmpeg` for re-streaming.
-Seylan supports youtube and twitch streams.

 ## Dependencies
-- **`node`**: `seylan` is a node.js program
+- **`node`** runtime: `seylan` is a node.js program
-- **`npm`**/**`yarn`**: node package managers
 - **`yt-dlp`**: for getting available formats
 - **`ffmpeg`**: for re-streaming